Greg O'Gallagher: Career

 Through social media, O'Gallagher creates content which aims to motivate and educate viewers who are interested in fitness.
 He has become widely known in the fitness community.

 O'Gallagher created his YouTube channel on June 10, 2006.
 He released his first video on the November 16, 2009.

 He promotes intermittent fasting.
 O'Gallagher often discusses the benefits and his personal experience with intermittent fasting in his videos and fitness programs.

 After becoming successful in fitness and accumulating a large social media following, O'Gallagher decided to pursue a career working in the film industry.
 He has acted and executive produced in two feature films.

 After dropping out of school after a year, O'Gallagher launched an internet fitness brand called Kinobody.
 By 2016, Kinobody became one of the leading fitness programs in the world with over one hundred thousand customers.

 According to O'Gallagher, Kinobody grossed $2 million in 2016, $3.6 million in 2017 and $8 million in 2018 due to its large catalog of products.

 Kinobody created a clothing brand in 2018.
-A number of these supplements were listed in Discover Magazine's "17 Strongest Pre Workout Supplements in 2023" and "30 Best Organic Pre Workouts in 2023" lists.
-These supplements have also been mentioned in Las Vegas Review-Journal's "10 Healthiest Preworkout Supplements" list.